 Click an operation to see its summary view.
 Information here is often limited.
 To learn more details about the operation, click JSON.

 Scroll down to the Properties section of the JSON, which provides details of the error that caused the failed operation.
 In this example, the failure was due to a runtime error from out of bound latitude values.

 You can take corrective actions based on the error message in JSON.
 In this example, checks to ensure latitude value is between -90 degrees and 90 degrees need to be added to the query.

-If the error message in the Activity logs isn’t helpful in identifying root cause, enable diagnostic logs and use Log Analytics.
+If the error message in the Activity logs isn’t helpful in identifying root cause, enable diagnostic logs and use Azure Monitor logs.

-Turning on diagnostic logs and sending them to Log Analytics is highly recommended.
+Turning on diagnostic logs and sending them to Azure Monitor logs is highly recommended.
 Diagnostics logs are off by default.
 To turn on diagnostics logs, complete these steps:

 Sign in to the Azure portal, and navigate to your Stream Analytics job.
 Under Monitoring, select Diagnostics logs.
 Then select Turn on diagnostics.

 Create a Name in Diagnostic settings and check the box next to Send to Log Analytics.
 Then add an existing or create a new Log analytics workspace.
 Check the boxes for Execution and Authoring under LOG, and AllMetrics under METRIC.
 Click Save.

 When your Stream Analytics job starts, diagnostic logs are routed to your Log Analytics workspace.
 Navigate to the Log Analytics workspace and choose Logs under the General section.